top of page

 📌 4.
 Can Cross-training Help?

-This can be achieved through job shadowing, mentorship programs, or temporary role rotations.
-At Vicky Roberts Hotel Support, we can also provide sales training to your existing hotel team or any new team members you have.
+Cross-training employees is an effective strategy for building a versatile workforce capable of filling temporary gaps.
+This approach promotes continuity and provides development opportunities for staff.
+Utilize job shadowing, mentorship programs, or temporary role rotations.
+At Vicky Roberts Hotel Support, we can also provide sales training to your existing hotel team or any new members.

 📌 5.
 Flexible Working